corvid-dev/UFuel/README.md

 ### Placeholder Readme

+1. Build the database using Python: navigate to: app/meal-library: run py db_setup.py run py import_meals.py run py verify_meals.py

+  You should see the meal_library.db be created.

-1. Build Docker using PowerShell:
+2. Build Docker using PowerShell:
   Navigate to your folder.
 Either run Powershell as administrator or use the Set-ExecutionPolicy command below.
   Then run rebuild_launch_docker.ps1.
 Sample command below: